michjea/moto-tracker-expo/README.md

-# moto-tracker
+# moto-tracker-expo
-the Swiss knife of applications for motorcycle rides
+the Swiss knife of applications for motorcycle rides.
+Frontend Expo app repository.